BelmY/wikiSDoR/Setup-OpenWebRX-for-HTTPS.md

 Disable access to port 8073 with `iptables` so that clients can only connect over HTTPS.

-> This information was originally shared by Benjamin, HB3YIW.
+> This information was shared by Benjamin, HB3YIW.
 Thanks for that!